 For more information about country-specific entry requirements for your country please visit here.

 For international students who do not meet the direct entry requirements, for this undergraduate degree, the Royal Holloway International Study Centre offers an International Foundation Year programme designed to develop your academic and English language skills.

 Upon successful completion, you can progress to this degree at Royal Holloway, University of London.

 Your future career

-Home and EU students tuition fee per year*: £9250
+Home (UK) students tuition fee per year*: £9,250

-International students tuition fee per year**: £18900
+EU and international students tuition fee per year**: £25,200

-***These estimated costs relate to studying this particular degree programme at Royal Holloway.
+***These estimated costs relate to studying this particular degree at Royal Holloway during the 2024/25 academic year, and are included as a guide.
 Costs, such as accommodation, food, books and other learning materials and printing etc., have not been included.